dhellmann/pymotw-3/source/pdb/index.rst

       :linenos:
       :caption:

-There are several options to the ``break`` command used for setting break points, including the line number, file, and function where processing should pause.
-To set a breakpoint on a specific line of the current file, use ``break lineno``:
+There are several options to the ``break`` command (abbreviated ``b``) used for setting break points, including the line number, file, and function where processing should pause.
+To set a breakpoint on a specific line of the current file, use ``break lineno``.

 .. code-block:: none